LimeMojito/trading-data-stream/Readme.md

 mvn versions:use-latest-releases -U
 ```

 ---

 # Changes

 ## 4.0.0

 * Java 21 as a minimum requirement.
 Spring support library upgrades.
 OSS test library updates and API changes.
-* Severely reduced Dukascopy rate limiter to 1ps as 10ps was too aggressive and lead to Dukascopy throttling without 500 throws.
+* Severely reduced Dukascopy rate limiter to 1ps as 10ps was too aggressive and lead to Dukascopy throttling without 500
+  throws.
 * Dukascopy rate throttling has changed to be 30 second limiting on "high" request rates without error throws.
+This has
-This has been reverse-engineered as there is no documentation.
-The old three times retry on code 500 behavior has been preserved but with a thirty second exponential backoff.
+  been reverse-engineered as there is no documentation.
+The old three times retry on code 500 behavior has been
+  preserved but with a thirty second exponential backoff.
 * Extra debugging logs for tracing rate limiting.
+* MarketStatus check to not request download of data outside FX global market hours.
+* Used configuration to reduce timeout testing to 1s rather than default 30s for production use.

 ## 3.0.0

 * Java 17 as a minimum requirement.
 Spring support library upgrades.

 ## 2.1.3

 * TradingInputJsonStreams now supports a visitor when loading a stream from json data.

 ## 2.1.2

 * Added an example spring configuration.

 ## 2.1.1

 * Library updates.

 ## 2.1.0